Visiting in California (CDCR)

 A typical first visit follows this sequence:

-1. Morning: Call the hotline.
+- Morning: Call the hotline.
 Confirm the facility is open for visiting.
-If there’s a lockdown, you’ll save yourself the trip.
+If visiting is cancelled, the call saves the trip.

 What It Actually Costs

-For families visiting regularly — say twice a month — the costs add up quickly.
-Some community organizations offer travel assistance or gas cards for families.
-Check with local reentry organizations in your area.
+For families visiting regularly, these costs recur.
+Some community and reentry organizations offer travel assistance or gas cards for visiting families.

 Sources